daniel-fudge/aws-lambda-cpp-python/README.md

 ```bash
 aws iam create-role --role-name lambda-demo --assume-role-policy-document file://trust-policy.json
 ```
 The output of the above command will include the ARN of the new role.
 You must copy this ARN.
 It will be required when you deploy the Lambda function.
-It will most like have the form `arn:aws:iam::<your AWS account number>:role/lambda-demo`.
+It will most like have the form `arn:aws:iam::<your account number>:role/lambda-demo`.

 Next attached the `AWSLambdaBasicExecutionRole` and `AmazonS3FullAccess` policies to the new role to allow the Lambda function to write to CloudWatch Logs and access the S3 bucket.
 This is performed with the following CLI commands.

 ```bash
 aws iam attach-role-policy --role-name lambda-demo --policy-arn arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole
 aws iam attach-role-policy --role-name lambda-demo --policy-arn arn:aws:iam::aws:policy/service-role/AmazonS3FullAccess